BonsaiDen/JavaScript-Garden/doc/objects.md

 ### Accessing properties

-The properties of an object can be accessed in two ways.
-Either via the dot notation, or the square bracket notation.
+The properties of an object can be accessed in two ways, via either the dot notation, or the square bracket notation.

     var foo = {name: 'Kitten'}